KanzaFatima/osticket-prereqs/README.md

 Default email (receives email from customers)kanza@helper.com

-Set user name and password and rember it to login in future.
+Set user name and password and remember it to login in future lab.
 In this case user name is Kanza.

 </p>